gophergala2016/skeddy/README.md

 # Usage

 skeddy can be used to send periodic notifications to http endpoints.
 It has a user friendly UI interface with which anyone can hit my server and add their events in my skeddy.
-This can be used cross-platform.
+This can be used cross-platform unlike cron (used only in UNIX).
+Skeddy uses the same format as cron scheduler.

+# Motivation

+Motivation to build skeddy came because I wanted to use the efficient cron scheduler cross-platform and wanted it to be cloud savvy, so that I can add entries to my scheduler from anywhere.

 # License